eents/Algorithms/README.md

 ## *Folders in this repo are organized by week number.
 All the assignments for a given week can be found in the associated folder.
 My progress on assignments are documented below, and the most recent week will be at the top!*

+### Week 05
+I finished the Fisher-Yates Shuffle assignment and the quizzes that were unlocked.
+Looking forward to iterating on my free choice assignment!

 ### Week 04
 This week I aced my quiz and got to get started on a free choice assignment!
 Details about what I chose are in a README in the Week04 folder.